AquaAuma/bpow/README.md

 # Code and figures for "A global biogeographic regionalization of the benthic ocean"

 ## Methods
-The methods.Rmd Rmarkdown file details all methods to create the bpow GIS layer.
+The methods.Rmd Rmarkdown file details all methods to create the benthic provinces of the world (bpow) GIS layer.

+## Refs
+The file `bpow_refs.bib` lists important references cited in the methods.Rmd file.

 ## Code
 Folder with the R codes used for the analyses separated into two parts: